Mailman (City Letter Carrier)

 I rent a condo and my landlady likes to use the pool so we share the pool key by leaving it in the mailbox.
 Is this an illegal use of the mailbox?
 Twice the pool key has disappeared , would the mail carrier have taken it?

-Asked by Meg over 12 years ago
+Asked by Meg almost 13 years ago

 I don't know that the mailman would have taken it.
 Is your mailbox locked?
 I don't recommend using your mailbox for anything but mail.
 It may not be legal but it is unlikely that there is a penalty for leaving the key in the mailbox, except the key disappearing for whatever reason.